10 friendliest cat breeds towards humans

 - Abyssinian and Somali (longhaired Abyssinian) – lowest fearfulness, low aggression and average sociability.

 P.S.
 The Maine Coon (MC) is not featured as the study results do not support this breed as being better than the ones listed by me.
 This is a surprise as the MC is very popular but mainly on appearance.
+However, see below in my update where the MC comes in 7th.

 The study charts